 The British, in the mid-1920s undertaking two 5 Mil cu ft rigids, had shown how 9 M cu ft capacity would be need for similar performance with helium.
-With ZR-1 replacements Congress-funded in a 1926 act, but limited by Lakehurst’s 804′ X 172′ hangar, the new design was increased only to 6 Mil cu ft.
+With ZR-1 replacements Congress-funded in a 1926 act, but limited by Lakehurst’s 804′ X 172′ hangar, the new design was increased only to 6 Mil cu ft. in hopes of avoiding comparative performance embarrassment.
 Earliest concepts included lessons learned from the ZR-1 breakup: internal engine rooms, and integrated control car.
 Also not planned was any way to recover tonnage lost to fuel consumption.
 As Garlon Fulton later detailed, the ZRS water recovery equipment itself weighed 16,000 pounds.
 Typical New Jersey weather required an additional 12,000 pounds of anti-freeze.
 (At 2300 pounds each, that added up to a dozen Waco UBF two-seat hook-on airplanes.)
-For a 6-day mission the water recovery’s additional drag would increase fuel consumption by 9,000 lbs.
+Forgetting its dead weight, on a 6-day mission, the water recovery’s additional drag would increase fuel consumption by 9,000 lbs.
 It was out of the question.

-This early concept Goodyear-Zeppelin released to conceptualize the BuAer Design #60 or ZRS-4 proposal bristles with big guns, with little use for puny auxiliary aeroplanes – nor had funding been provided for them.
+This early concept Goodyear-Zeppelin released to conceptualize the BuAer Design #60 proposal bristles with big guns, with little use for puny auxiliary aeroplanes – nor had funding been provided for them.
 At some time, possibly in early 1927, a seaplane-carrying truss was added uniquely inside, with details not yet defined.
-It was about this time that concepts sprouted water-recovery condensers, the necessary evil of their weight and drag making helium operations more practical.
+It was about this time that concepts sprouted water-recovery condensers, the necessary evil of their weight and drag making helium operations at least possible if not cost-effective.

 The final 3-keel G-Z design that won the 1928 Zeppelin Rigid Scout competition had been further increased, to 6.5 M cu ft, and featured built-up main rings offering previously unobtainable interior access (left).
-Amid the other innovative design features were drivetrains allowing the reversible, inboard German-made engines to drive the propellers through a 90 degree arc, offering thrust in any direction.
-Chief designer Karl Arnstien accepted a subordinate’s idea to align all engine rooms along the two side keels.
-G/Y’s huge “Airdock” assembly hangar was more than 50% complete as assembly began; ZRS-4’s “Golden Rivet” was squeezed by RADM Moffett himself on 7 NOV 29.
+Amid the other innovative design features learned from non-Zeppelin designs were drivetrains allowing the reversible, inboard German-made engines to drive the propellers through a 90 degree arc, offering thrust in any direction.
+Chief designer Karl Arnstien also accepted a subordinate’s idea to align all engine rooms along the two side keels to simplify access.
+G/Y’s huge “Airdock” assembly hangar was more than 50% complete as ZRS-4 assembly began; her “Golden Rivet” was squeezed by RADM Moffett himself during a 7 NOV 29 ceremony.

 Visitors to the Airdock viewing ZRS-4 construction were treated to explanatory signs labeling some components in Bay VII, location of the airplane stowage truss structure.
 The airplane trapeze was not part of the contract; neither it, nor the default airplanes, could be pre-tested before rollout.